Jet2.com: Expansion

 In November 2008, Jet2.com changed its slogan from "The North's Low Cost Airline" to "Friendly Low Fares".
 This preceded the announcement of opening a hub at East Midlands Airport, the first of the airline's hubs outside the North of England and Scotland.
 The base at East Midlands Airport opened in May 2010.

-During November and December 2008 the airline operated four direct flights from Leeds Bradford to Newark Liberty International Airport using Boeing 757-200s, with a series of flights also planned from both Leeds Bradford and Newcastle during December 2010.
-Once again, Jet2.com re-introduced seasonal Christmas flights to New York during the 2012 winter season, however, this time flights would operate from Glasgow, East Midlands and Newcastle, in addition to Leeds.
-The seasonal flights to New York have continued annually and now run from five of its UK bases.
+During November and December 2008, the airline operated four direct flights from Leeds Bradford to Newark Liberty International Airport using Boeing 757–200s, with a series of flights also planned from both Leeds Bradford and Newcastle during December 2010.
+Once again, Jet2.com re-introduced seasonal Christmas flights to New York during the 2012 winter season; however, this time, flights would operate from Glasgow, East Midlands and Newcastle, in addition to Leeds.
+The seasonal flights to New York continued annually until 2019 and ran from five of its UK bases.
+As an effect of the COVID-19 pandemic, the airline cancelled the flights.
+They are unlikely return as the airline retired their Boeing 757s, and the Airbus A321neos replacing the Boeing 757s do not have enough range to cover those trips.

 In 2010, the airline announced an eighth base at Glasgow Airport would be opened in April 2011, with an initial nine routes.
 The base was opened on 31 March, slightly earlier than scheduled.
-In January 2011, the airline introduced second-hand Boeing 737-800 aircraft into its fleet.
+In January 2011, the airline introduced second-hand Boeing 737–800 aircraft into its fleet.
 This provided aircraft larger than its existing 737-300s yet smaller than its 757-200 aircraft.

-Jet2.com carried over 600,000 passengers in its first year of operation and over nine million passengers during 2017; its highest recorded total.
+Jet2.com carried more than 600,000 passengers in its first year of operation and more than nine million passengers during 2017, its highest recorded total.

-On 17 September 2016, the airline received its first brand new Boeing 737-800 of the order for thirty made in 2015.
-In September 2016, Jet2.com announced it would begin operations from Birmingham Airport and London Stansted Airport (the airline's first base in southern England) in March 2017.
+On 17 September 2016, the airline received its first brand new Boeing 737–800 of the order for thirty made in 2015.
 In November 2016, Jet2.com opened its new maintenance hangar at Manchester Airport.
-In December 2016, Jet2.com announced that it had ordered a further four Boeing 737-800 aircraft, bringing the total on order to 34.
+In December 2016, Jet2.com announced that it had ordered a further four Boeing 737–800 aircraft, bringing the total on order to 34.
+The airline further expanded by opening its eighth and ninth UK bases in March 2017 at Birmingham and London Stansted airports, the latter being its first in the southeast of England.
+These have since expanded significantly to become the airline's largest UK bases after Manchester.

 Recent years

-In 2019, Jet2.com received delivery of its 34th new Boeing 737-800 aircraft, taking its permanent and leased fleet size to over 100 aircraft.
-Also in 2019, Jet2.com carried a record 14.39 million passengers on 82,931 flights.
-This was an increase of over 18% over the year prior.
+In 2019, Jet2.com received delivery of its 34th new Boeing 737–800 aircraft, taking its permanent and leased fleet size to more than 100 aircraft.